 Mississauga is considered one of the most culturally diversified cities in the world, and despite our Canadian value of peace and our tolerance for the beliefs of others, cultural differences give bullies plenty of opportunity to do their damage, and that damage can be long-lasting.
 Compounding religious or cultural differences with all-too-common language barriers makes the problem even worse.

-With the Mississauga public schools, the student’s tuition is paid in advance by the community at-large.
-It is extraordinarily difficult to remove a student from his bullying situation altogether.
-The best option available to public school administrators is often to “shuffle the deck” by sending the offender to a nearby school (where he/she often finds new victims.)
+With the Mississauga public schools, the student’s tuition is paid in advance by the community at large.
+It is extraordinarily difficult to remove a student from a bullying situation altogether.
+The best option available to public school administrators is often to “shuffle the deck” by sending the offender to a nearby school (where he/she often finds new victims).
 This deck-shuffling also brings offenders from other schools to your child’s public school without warning.
 Sending a bully to a private school Mississauga is almost never even considered.